appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

   </iframe>
 </div>

-1. Configure the columns you want to enable for inline editing and set the **Primary Key** column for row identification during updates.
+1. Enable inline editing by checking the **Editable** checkbox for the desired columns in the Table widget properties panel.

-2. Select **Multiple rows** from the **Update mode** property.
+2. Select **Multiple rows** from the **Update mode** property, and set the **Primary Key** column for row identification during updates.

-3. Create a new query that uses `updatedRows` reference property to update the relevant data.
+3. Create a query using the `updatedRows` reference property to retrieve the updated data from the Table.

 <dd>

-_Example_: Suppose you want to modify the `name`  and `phone` columns in a `users` database.
+_Example_: If you want to modify the `name`  and `phone` columns in a `users` database.

 ```sql
 UPDATE users